Cosimo de' Medici

-Cosimo di Giovanni de' Medici (27 September 1389 – 1 August 1464) was an Italian banker and politician who established the Medici family as effective rulers of Florence during much of the Italian Renaissance.
-His power derived from his wealth as a banker, and inter-marriage with other powerful and rich families.
-He was a patron of arts, learning and architecture.
+Cosimo di Giovanni de' Medici (27 September 1389 – 1 August 1464) was an Italian banker and politician who became the de facto first ruler of Florence during the Italian Renaissance, establishing the Medici family as its effective leaders for generations.
+His power derived from his wealth as a banker and intermarriage with other rich and powerful families.
+He was a patron of arts, learning, and architecture.
 He spent over 600,000 gold florins (approx. $500 million inflation adjusted) on art and culture, including Donatello's David, the first freestanding nude male sculpture since antiquity.

-Despite his influence, his power was not absolute; Florence's legislative councils at times resisted his proposals throughout his life, and he was viewed as first among equals, rather than an autocrat.
+Despite his influence, his power was not absolute; he was viewed by fellow Florentine politicians as first among equals rather than an autocrat.
+Florence's legislative councils resisted his proposals throughout his political career, even sending him into exile from 1433 to 1434.